ArticlesCOPD: More of Us Are Out of Breath

 Chronic Obstructive Pulmonary Diseases (COPD)

-Here are some important factors that you and your health care provider can review together.
+Here are some symptoms you may have and steps your health care provider may recommend to help improve them:

 Mucus.
 If you have more mucus or thicker or stickier mucus, your health care provider may suggest taking a mucolytic medicine to thin it or an expectorant to make it easier to cough out.
 Drinking at least 2 quarts of caffeine-free fluid daily may help, too.
 If you have an infection, sometimes indicated by yellow or green mucus, you may need an antibiotic.

 Cough.
 If your cough gets worse, doesn’t bring up mucus, makes your airways spasm, or is hard to control, you may need to use an inhaled bronchodilator or inhaled steroid medicine.